Saturday Night Live: International versions

-Because SNL has been a huge success in the United States, channels in other countries have created their own versions of the show, including Brazil, Germany, Egypt, Spain, South Korea, Japan, Russia, Canada, Finland, France, Italy, and Poland.
+Because SNL has been a huge success in the United States, channels in other countries have created their own versions of the show, including Brazil, Germany, Spain, South Korea, Japan, Russia, Canada, Finland, France, Italy, and Poland.

 In the mid-late 1980s Channel 4, in association with London Weekend Television, created a show for British audiences called Saturday Live and Friday Night Live, the repeat version was entitled "Saturday Almost Live".
 It was based on the SNL format but had no direct connection to the American program.

 A German version of SNL named RTL Samstag Nacht aired between 1993 and 1998 on RTL Television.
 Most episodes were hosted by German celebrities, however, some shows were hosted by American personalities who never hosted the American version, including Mel Brooks and Michael Winslow.
 Due to language barriers, they appeared only in opening monologues and in a limited number of sketches.

 SNL in its original American version has aired in Israel since the early 2000s and is broadcast by satellite provider yes.
 An SNL inspired Israeli show, Eretz Nehederet (A Wonderful Country), debuted in 2003 and continues to garner high ratings.

 SNL also airs in the Middle East and North Africa, OSN First HD every Saturday night, one week after it airs in the U.S.

 In India and Sri Lanka, Saturday Night Live! airs an hour-long version on Comedy Central one week after the U.S. broadcast.

 Spain's version of the show was short-lived, lasting a few episodes which aired on Thursdays and not Saturdays as the title suggested.
 This version copied heavily from the American version, as they did their own versions of sketches already done on the original series.

 Italy's Saturday Night Live From Milan aired for four seasons and used original material.

 On December 3, 2011, South Korea's SNL Korea premiered on cable channel tvN.
 As of November 11, 2017, has completed nine seasons with 205 episodes.
 On September 4, 2021, it was rebooted and broadcast through Coupang Play, a South Korean OTT service.
 Only the broadcasting stations are different, but the members are similar or reinforced.

 The Japanese version Saturday Night Live Japan, which ran for six months in 2011, was created in part with sponsor Coca-Cola and Lorne Michaels's production company, Broadway Video, and broadcast on Fuji TV networks.
 The show followed the same format with a few minor differences, being only 45 minutes long and hosted by a permanent host.
 The cast was made up of seasoned comedians who take center stage and newcomers who play the background roles.
 It was broadcast once a month, and ended after six episodes, as planned from the start.